evidencepub/interactive-preprint/paper.md

 ```

 :::{note}
-NeuroLibre also supports Jupyter Book for publishing preprints.
+Evidence also supports Jupyter Book for publishing preprints.
 You can refer to [this documentation](https://jupyterbook.org/en/stable/intro.html) to find out more about it.
 However, as of late 2024, MyST is our recommended route for writing preprints.
 :::

 #### Roboneuro preview service

-If you have a data dependency and have NeuroLibre cached it for you, you can start using the Roboneuro preview service to build your preprint: https://robo.neurolibre.org
+If you have a data dependency and have Evidence cached it for you, you can start using the Roboneuro preview service to build your preprint: https://robo.neurolibre.org

 #### Technical screening

-Once you submit your preprint to NeuroLibre, our team will perform a technical screening to ensure that your preprint can be built successfully.
+Once you submit your preprint to Evidence, our team will perform a technical screening to ensure that your preprint can be built successfully.
 This is to make sure that your preprint is in line with our guidelines and to avoid any issues that may arise during the build process.

 You can visit our technical screening repository [neurolibre/neurolibre-reviews](https://github.com/neurolibre/neurolibre-reviews/issues) to see examples of this process.